 Use the report

 - Compare display ad click traffic to other traffic, such as paid keyword and organic search traffic.

-- Drill down to see engagement metrics and conversion rates by ad, site placement, and other DCM attributes.
+- Drill down to see engagement metrics and conversion rates by ad, site placement, and other Campaign Manager attributes.

 Use this report to investigate questions like: